Henry L. Stimson: Nicaragua and Philippines

-Secretary of State
+Secretary of State (1929–1933)

 Stimson returned to the cabinet in 1929, when U.S. President Herbert Hoover appointed him US Secretary of State.
 Both served until 1933.
 Stimson lived in the Woodley Mansion in Washington, D.C., where he remained through 1946.

 Shortly after being appointed as the new Secretary of State, Stimson shut down the Cipher Bureau (U.S. cryptanalytic service, later known as the "Black Chamber") in 1929.
 According to the NSA's Center for Cryptologic History, Stimson likely dissolved the bureau for budgetary reasons.
-But he also considered intercepting diplomatic communications unethical and famously commented, "Gentlemen do not read each other's mail."
+But he also considered intercepting diplomatic communications unethical, reputedly saying: "Gentlemen do not read each other's mail."
+By the advent of World War II in 1940 it appears Stimson had changed his mind, at least as to the ethics of codebreaking.

-In 1930 and 1931, Stimson was the Chairman of the U.S. delegation to the London Naval Conference of 1930.
+In 1930 and 1931, Stimson was the chairman of the U.S. delegation to the London Naval Conference of 1930.
 In the following year, he was the Chairman of the U.S. delegation to World Disarmament Conference in Geneva.
 The same year, the United States issued the "Stimson Doctrine" in response to Japanese invasion of Manchuria.
 It stated that the U.S. refused to recognize any situation or treaty that limited U.S. treaty rights or was brought about by aggression.

+On October 5, 1931, the league received a strongly worded letter from Stimson urging it to pressure Japan against aggression in China, and informing the League that the U.S. would support the League's actions.

-Returning to private life at the end of the Hoover administration, Stimson was an outspoken advocate of strong opposition to Japanese aggression.
+Returning to private life at the end of the Hoover administration, Stimson was an outspoken opponent of Japanese aggression.